michaelbromley/skqw/docs/source/index.md

+layout: index
+---

-An audio visualizer built with Electron and Angular 2.
+# An audio visualizer built with Electron and Angular 2.
 Write visualizations in JavaScript!